-If you have lost a loved one as the result of someone else's negligence, it is important that you act promptly to retain legal counsel and file a wrongful death claim.
+If you have lost a loved one as the result of someone else’s negligence, it is important that you act promptly to retain legal counsel and file a wrongful death claim.
 Connecticut has a two-year statute of limitations on wrongful death actions.
-You must file your lawsuit within two years of the death of your loved one or you will lose your right to recover.
+So, you must file your lawsuit within two years of the death of your loved one or you will lose your right to recover.

 Connecticut’s Wrongful Death Statute